-Leadership involves a dynamic mix of behaviors, mindset, and skills, which are used to motivate people where a leader wants them to be for the furtherance of an organisation.
+We all know that a title does not by design anoint one as a leader.
+Leadership encompasses a vigorous mix of behaviors, mindset, and skills, which are used to motivate people where a leader wants them to be for the furtherance of an organisation.

 It’s what he does, not his title, that makes someone a leader.
 And these ‘actions’ must be consistent with the leader’s and the company’s whys — the ultimate objectives.
 So what kind of actions make a leader effective?

 Clearly communicating the company’s vision and performance expectations

 Leaders are known to be brilliant communicators.
 Being one is a necessity.
 How else would you expect to get your team member on-board with your vision and enlighten them with the steps needed to achieve this vision?

 This starts with a leader having to be genuine — meaning, he has to know who he is and what his values are, as well as what his plans for the future are.
 Transmitting your enthusiasm for the future is a surefire way to get your team to buy into your vision.
 But, you also need to be able to explicitly explain the performance expectations to your team so that they can see the bigger picture.

 Being able to make lightning fast decisions with a good level of effectiveness

 Leaders are known for being expert decision makers.
 They’re also known for making these decisions exceptionally fast.
 Why fast?
 Because during crunch time is when great leaders present themselves.
 You must know which decisions will have the biggest impact.
 You must be able to think rationally about how your options align with the ultimate objectives — your company’s whys.

 Having no problem with putting the spotlight on others